 If the Committee approves an application, it shall issue a certificate which shall specify the work to be done.
 In issuing such certificate, the Committee may prescribe any conditions that it deems necessary to carry out the intent and purposes of this chapter.
 A certificate shall relate solely to proposed plans accompanying the application or otherwise submitted to the Committee for consideration prior to issuance of its certificate.

 All decisions of the Committee to approve a certificate shall be by a vote of at least a majority of the members of the Committee and shall be in writing.
-Said writing shall include detailed findings explaining the reasons and rationale of the Committee to issue a certificate.
+Said writing shall be made within 15 days of the close of the meeting(s) and shall include detailed findings explaining the reasons and rationale of the Committee to issue a certificate.
 A copy of the Committee's determination and findings shall be sent to the owner by certified mail and a copy filed with the Village Clerk's office for public inspection.
 If the Committee determines that a certificate should not be granted or should be granted with conditions, the decision shall also be supported by detailed findings explaining the reasons and criteria underlying said decision and shall advise the owner of the right to commence a hardship application process in accordance with § 182-8 and/or appeal the determination to the Board of Trustees as provided in § 182-11.

 Nothing contained in this chapter shall be construed as authorizing the Committee, in acting with respect to an application for a certificate or in adopting regulations in relation thereto, to waive any provisions of Chapter 132, Building Construction and Fire Prevention, or Chapter 310, Zoning, of the Code.
 The Committee may, in exercising or performing its powers, duties or functions with respect to any historic building, apply or impose with respect to the demolition of such historic building determinations or conditions which are more restrictive than those contained in any other applicable provisions of the Code or other applicable provisions of law.